 Over the past couple of weeks, I have been working on a new iOS and Android app using NativeScript.
 One of the requirements is to compress and upload images.
 I figured this would be pretty straightforward but couldn’t find any examples of how to accomplish image compression.
 After some trial and error, I came up with a simple solution that has worked well.
 Hopefully, this example will save you some time!

 The key piece of code is imageSource.saveToFile which takes a third argument that is compressionValue.
 This allows you to compress the image to a value from 1-100.
-Check out the playground example below and feel free to ask any questions in the comments below.
+To test a string first use this MD5 hash generator tool to convert the string to an MD5 hash.
+Then check out the playground example below and feel free to ask any questions in the comments below.

 var saved = imageSource.saveToFile(path, "jpg", compressionValue);